 Kids are heading back to school and the smell of pumpkin spice lattes are slowly creeping in.
 You know what that means – fall is just around the corner!
 And with the arrival of fall also comes some important steps to take to ensure your pickleball court is ready for the harsh winter ahead.
-The best offense is a good defense, so it is important to defend your pickleball court in the colder seasons to keep it in the best shape for the spring and summer seasons.
+The best offense is a good defense, so it is important to defend your tennis or pickleball court in the colder seasons to keep it in the best shape for the spring and summer seasons.
 The colder seasons bring leaves, debris, snow, ice, and wind which can all negatively impact the quality of your pickleball court.
 Proper maintenance is the key to preventing expensive repairs and extending the life of your courts.
 The team at Pickleball Court Supply has prepared this list of tips to make sure your courts are ready for fall:

 Tip #1: You Will Want to Keep Your Pickleball Court Clean and Dry

 Pickleball courts can be susceptible to damage from continuous exposure to moisture.
 It is important to keep your court clean and dry from leaves, sticks, and dirt, as well as other debris like trash or paper.
 These things can trap moisture on the court which can cause more permanent damage and require costly repairs of the court later.
 These different types of debris should be completely swept up as part of your fall maintenance routine.